 During the harvest season, the views on the way to Andro are filled with golden hues.

 The lure of Andro lies in the manner in which the inhabitants of the village have preserved their culture and belief system.
 The village provides an insight into Manipur’s history and its prowess in the form of traditional handicrafts.
 The main attraction of Andro is the pottery craftsmanship of the locals that does not require the potter’s wheel.
-Instead, this unique style of pottery uses a wooden bat to mould the clay in the desired shape.
+Instead, this unique style of pottery uses a wooden bat to mold the clay in the desired shape.
 Well, my visit to Andro happened to be on a Sunday and I had no luck in experiencing the craftsmen at work.

 I spent time at a model cultural complex built in thatched huts that exhibits century-old artifacts, musical instruments, a doll-house and shows the pottery skills the locals possess.